Knowledge Hub

 Payment Terms

-Payment terms are critical and will need to be tailored to the type of software licence being granted.
-For example, whether there will be a one-off licence fee payable at the start of the contract, or recurring fees.
+Payment terms must be tailored to the type of software licence and what the parties have agreed.
+For example, a one-off licence fee may be payable at the start of the contract, or recurring fees may be charged according to an agreed-upon payment schedule.

-As a software supplier, you’ll also need stringent payment terms protecting you if the customer fails to pay – such as the right to revoke the licence.
+You’ll also need stringent remedies for non-payment, such as the right to revoke the licence.

-Customers, as part of their supplier due diligence, may want to see the software supplier’s security standards and procedures and will expect strong data security measures to be in place.
+As part of its due diligence, your customer may want to review your security standards and procedures and will expect strong data security measures to be in place.

-If the software supplier acts as a ‘data processor’ when processing the customer’s data, the licence would need to contain mandatory terms due to the stringent rules under UK GDPR.
+Suppose you are acting as a supplier and a ‘data processor’ when processing the customer’s data.
+In that case, the licence will need to contain mandatory terms due to the stringent rules under the UK General Data Protection Regulation (GDPR).

 Support, maintenance, and updates to the software